Reassurance marker: North America

 The MUTCD requires a cardinal directional sign to be posted with the route shield to further reassure travelers that they are traveling the correct direction on their route.
 However, this standard is not always followed, especially in urban areas.
 One example of this is found in the Hampton Roads area of Virginia, where directional signs for Interstate 64 are not posted between the road's eastern terminus in Chesapeake and Interstate 264 in Norfolk, because the road travels in the opposite compass direction from its official designation (although the route in the Norfolk-to-Chesapeake direction is a continuation of I-64 east, it travels westward at that point).

 Europe

 The Vienna Convention on Road Signs and Signals specifies that "road identification signs" consist of the route number framed in a rectangle, a shield, or the relevant state's route classification symbol (if one exists).
 The extent to which such signs are used varies between countries.

-In the Republic of Ireland, such signs appear normally on national routes and upgraded regional roads.
-Officially known as route confirmation signs, there are two variants; the smaller (featuring just the road number) is common after minor junctions, and a full route confirmation sign will feature the route number and several destinations and the distances to them (with distances not directly reached by that particular route number in brackets).
-Euroroute numbers have begun to appear on these signs but are not yet commonplace.
-On motorways and high quality dual carriageways, they appear after every junction (except on the M50, on which they are not typically used).
-On other national roads they appear when leaving built-up areas.
-Some regional roads feature route confirmation signs, but they are not common on these roads.